 - The contribution page automatically refreshes and doesn’t allow me to proceed.
 Offspring works best when accessed via the Safari, Google Chrome, Edge or Firefox browsers.
 If you don’t use one these browsers you may encounter issues accessing the goal.
 Also, make sure you have the latest updates of your phone and computer’s operating systems.

 - Contributor had not set up internet or mobile banking and is not able to use the contribute by bank feature.
 Once they did, payments were a breeze!

 - Contributor is paying an account that is not set up as a Payee on their bank account and is using a desktop version of their bank app.
 Wow that’s a mouthful!
 This is a problem encountered occasionally because some banks use different approaches for establishing an additional level of security when using a desktop.
 While adding a payee on the desktop version of online banking, some banks (e.g. Barclays, First Direct, HSBC, Natwest, Nationwide) require the use of a card reader to verify new payees.
 This adds to the security but it does require you to go and hunt for details and your card reader, if they are not at hand.
 We realise this can be annoying but we think it is good for everyone’s peace of mind.
 The mobile phone apps offered by the banks make the process of adding new payees much quicker.
 We highly recommend using your bank’s phone apps.

+I am using the contribute by bank feature.
 I keep getting sent to my bank’s website and it is asking from login details.
 I can’t remember them because I use my thumb print or face ID to login.
 This so frustrating!

 We are sorry you are frustrated!